felixlopz/hubrise-test-task/content/apps/tastycloud/en/map-ref-codes.md

    - **Produits** (Products)
    - **Options** (Options)
    - **Quantité** (Quantity)
-1. The mapping page displays a table showing the current mappings between TastyCloud and HubRise.
-The left side displays the Id and the Name of the TastyCloud product, option, or quantity.
-The right side displays the HubRise Id and Name that the production, option or quantity is mapped to.
-1. The **Produits** (Products) dropdown menu includes all TastyCloud products, options or quantities that have not been mapped to Hubrise.

-### Add TastyCloud Menu to HubRise Catalog Mapping

-To add a new mapping between a TastyCloud Menu product, option or quantity to HubRise:

-1. Login to your TastyCloud back office.
-1. Click **Mapping des produits** (Products mapping) from the left navigation panel.
-1. Select from the following options depending on which mapping you are updating:
-   - **Produits** (Products)
-   - **Options** (Options)
-   - **Quantité** (Quantity)
+   - **Menus** (Deals)
-1. Select the TastyCloud element to be mapped from the **Produits** dropdown, then match it with the HubRise element from the **Produits POS**.
+1. In the **Nouveau Mapping** (New mapping) section, select the TastyCloud element to be mapped from the **Produits** (Product) dropdown, then match it with the HubRise element from the **Produits POS** (POS product) dropdown.
+The **Produits** (Products) dropdown menu includes all TastyCloud items that have not been mapped to Hubrise.
-1. Once finished, click **Enregistrar** to save the mapping.
+1. Once finished, click **Enregistrer** (Save).

 ---

-**IMPORTANT NOTE**: If you change the name of a product on your EPOS instead of deleting it and recreating another, the EPOS code will remain the same.
+**IMPORTANT NOTE**: If you change the name of a product on your EPOS the EPOS ref code will remain the same.
 The change will therefore not be registered in TastyCloud.
 It is advised that, under such circumstances, the product be deleted and a new one created.

 ---

-### Remove TastyCloud Menu to HubRise Catalog Mapping
+The **Mapping des produits** (Products mapping) page displays also a table showing the current mappings between TastyCloud and HubRise.
+The left side displays the **Id** and the **Name** on TastyCloud.
+The right side displays the HubRise **Id** and **Name** it is mapped to.

-The mapping between a specific TastyCloud product, option or quantity to HubRise can be disconnected.
-Breaking this connection does not delete the item from the menu or from HubRise.
+The mapping can be disconnected.
+Breaking this connection does not delete the item from TastyCloud or from HubRise.

-To remove an existing mapping between TastyCloud and HubRise:

-1. Login to your TastyCloud back office.
-1. Click **Mapping des produits** from the left navigation panel.
-1. Select from the following options depending on which mapping you are updating:
-   - **Produits**
-   - **Options**
-   - **Quantité**
-1. From the row with the TastyCloud and HubRise mapping, click the **Delete icon** on the right hand side.
+To remove an existing mapping between TastyCloud and HubRise, click the red **Delete icon** on the far right hand side.

 ## Deals and Discounts